penguin02007/cumulus-ci-cd/project_genesis/README.md

 --noautoconsole
 ```

-## Connect NetQ to oob-mgmt-switch
+### Setup
+#### Networking
-To connect NetQ to the oob-mgmt-switch.
+For NetQ to communicate to the oob-mgmt-switch.
 A UDP unicast tunnel is required, this provides a virtual network which enables connections between QEMU instances using QEMU's UDP infrastructure.

 The xml "source" address is the endpoint address to which the UDP socket packets will be sent from the host running QEMU.
 The xml "local" address is the address of the interface from which the UDP socket packets will originate from the QEMU host.
 ```